BetterStack vs LogRocket for Solo Developers

 Status pages.
 BetterStack includes them.
 LogRocket doesn't.
 Having a public page where users can check if your service is operational is a professional touch that costs nothing extra with BetterStack.

 Pricing for solo developers.
 BetterStack's free tier is more practical.
-You get uptime monitoring for multiple endpoints without paying anything.
+You get 10 monitors and a status page without paying anything, checked every 3 minutes.
 LogRocket's 1,000 free sessions per month sounds generous, but sessions get consumed quickly once you have real traffic.
-The jump to $99/month is steep for a solo developer.
-BetterStack's paid tier starts at $24/month, which is more accessible.
+The jump to LogRocket's Team plan, $69 per month billed annually for 10,000 web sessions (or $99 per month if billed monthly), is steep for a solo developer.
+BetterStack's first paid step is the Responder role at $34 per month, or $29 per month on annual billing, which is more accessible.
+Note that BetterStack's model is now modular, so a la carte add-ons like extra uptime monitors or telemetry bundles stack on top of that role price.

 Backend vs frontend focus.
 BetterStack works regardless of your frontend framework.
 It monitors URLs and ingests server logs.
 LogRocket requires SDK integration in your frontend application and is designed specifically for JavaScript apps (React, Vue, Angular).
 If your project doesn't have a heavy frontend, LogRocket offers limited value.